-If you live in an apartment block, or another type of multi-unit development, there will usually be house rules for the development.
+If you live in an apartment block, or another type of multi-unit development, there will usually be 'house rules' for the development.
 House rules usually include issues such as noise, whether you can keep pets, whether you can hang laundry from balconies or if you can install a satellite dish.
-When you buy your property and sign the contract, you are effectively giving a legal undertaking that you will obey these rules.
-Before you buy, you should consult your solicitor about the terms and conditions of the house rules.
+When you buy your property and sign the contract, you are in effect legally agreeing to obey these rules.
+Before you buy, you should talk to your solicitor about the terms and conditions of the house rules.

 Who sets the house rules?

 The Owners’ Management Company (OMC) has ultimate responsibility for setting and enforcing the house rules.
 The Directors of the OMC should communicate the house rules to all owners and residents and explain how complaints about the house rules will be handled, including where tenants are involved.